Training and Ongoing Learning

 Lastly, the model focuses on bridging – exploring options and behaviors that can serve as a bridge between two or more perspectives.
 This involves considering actions that might require adjustments to your own behavior to foster connection, collaboration, and inclusion.

-ICDEI training will cover cultural dimensions, such as concepts of time, power and privilege, communication styles, intersectionality and other aspects of identity, mattering and marginality, as well as aspects of culture, diversity, equity, and inclusion in the host country.
+ICDEIA training will cover cultural dimensions, such as concepts of time, power and privilege, communication styles, intersectionality and other aspects of identity, mattering and marginality, as well as aspects of culture, diversity, equity, inclusion, and accessibility in the host country.

 Health and wellness training